phetsims/natural-selection/doc/implementation-notes.md

   }
 ```

 When bunnies die, they can be immediately disposed.
 Their information is needed by the Pedigree graph.
-If we kept them forever, we'd run out of memory. `BunnyCollection.pruneDeadBunnies` handles pruning dead bunnies, disposing of them when they will no longer be needed by the Pedigree graph.
+If we kept them forever, we'd run out of memory.
+[BunnyCollection](https://github.com/phetsims/natural-selection/blob/master/js/common/model/BunnyCollection.js)`.pruneDeadBunnies` handles pruning dead bunnies, disposing of them when they will no longer be needed by the Pedigree graph.

 It's possible to put this sim in a state where the population stabilizes, and the sim will run forever.
 The sim would continue to create data points for the Population graph, and would eventually crash the browser.
-So the sim has a limit on the number of generations, see `maxGenerations` in `NaturalSelectionQueryParameters`.
-When this limit is reached, the sim stops, `MemoryLimitDialog` is displayed, and the student can review the final state of the sim.
+So the sim has a limit on the number of generations, see `maxGenerations` in [NaturalSelectionQueryParameters](https://github.com/phetsims/natural-selection/blob/master/js/common/NaturalSelectionQueryParameters.js).
+When this limit is reached, the sim stops, [MemoryLimitDialog](https://github.com/phetsims/natural-selection/blob/master/js/common/view/MemoryLimitDialog.js) is displayed, and the student can review the final state of the sim.

 ## Model

 This section provides a quick overview of the model.

-The main model class is `NaturalSelectionModel`.
+The main model class is [NaturalSelectionModel](https://github.com/phetsims/natural-selection/blob/master/js/common/model/NaturalSelectionModel.js).
 It manages how the sim is playing (play, pause, speed) and what mode the sim is in (see `SimulationMode`).
 Everything else is delegated to other model elements. `NaturalSelectionModel` is used by both screens, with no differences.
 Genes and environmental factors that are not relevant in the _Intro_ screen are hidden by the view.

 There are a few top-level model elements:

-* `GenerationClock` is responsible for the elapsed time in generations
+* [GenerationClock](https://github.com/phetsims/natural-selection/blob/master/js/common/model/GenerationClock.js) is responsible for the elapsed time in generations
-* `GenePool` is the collection of genes that are present in the bunny population
+* [GenePool](https://github.com/phetsims/natural-selection/blob/master/js/common/model/GenePool.js) is the collection of genes that are present in the bunny population
-* There is one instance of `Gene` for fur, teeth, and ears.
+* There is one instance of [Gene](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Gene.js) for fur, teeth, and ears.
 They live in the `GenePool` and they globally determine dominance relationship, and whether a mutation is going to occur.

-Living things are instances of `Organism`.
+Living things are instances of [Organism](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Organism.js).
 There are 3 subclasses of Organism:

-* `Bunny` - created dynamically, moves around, has reference to parents, has a `Genotype` and a `Phenotype`
+* [Bunny](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Bunny.js) - created dynamically, moves around, has reference to parents, has a [Genotype](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Genotype.js) and a [Phenotype](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Phenotype.js)
-* `Wolf` - created dynamically, moves around
+* [Wolf](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Wolf.js) - created dynamically, moves around
-* `Shrub` - created statically at startup, remains stationary
+* [Shrub](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Shrub.js) - created statically at startup, remains stationary

 Organisms are organized into collections: